junovhs/neti/past-present-future.md

 Here is the Situation Report.

-1. What Have We Done?
+What Have We Done?
 (The "Pivot")

 We successfully executed the "Stage Manager" Pivot.

-Staged Workspace: `slopchop apply` now writes to `.slopchop/stage/worktree` instead of the real repo.
+Staged Workspace: slopchop apply now writes to .slopchop/stage/worktree instead of the real repo.
-Transactional Promote: `slopchop apply --promote` moves verified changes to the real workspace with rollback safety.
+Transactional Promote: slopchop apply --promote moves verified changes to the real workspace with rollback safety.
 Green Build: All tests are passing, including new lifecycle integration tests.
-Debt Cleared: We refactored `manager.rs`, `promote.rs`, `copy.rs`, and `validator.rs` to satisfy the Three Laws (Atomicity, Complexity, Paranoia).
+Debt Cleared: We refactored manager.rs, promote.rs, copy.rs, and validator.rs to satisfy the Three Laws (Atomicity, Complexity, Paranoia).

-2. Where Are We Now?
+Where Are We Now?

-Status: OPERATIONAL / HARDENING.
+Status: OPERATIONAL / HARDENING (Phase 2A Confirmed).

 The Binary:

-- `slopchop check`: Scans workspace (uses stage if present).
+slopchop check: Scans workspace (uses stage if present).

-- `slopchop apply`: Writes to stage.
+slopchop apply: Writes to stage.

-- `slopchop apply --promote`: Writes to workspace.
+slopchop apply --promote: Writes to workspace.

 The Security:

-- **Parser Hardened**: `src/apply/parser.rs` now strictly validates block types and rejects file paths that mimic protocol keywords (`MANIFEST`, `PLAN`, etc.) to prevent injection attacks.
+Parser Hardened: src/apply/parser.rs now strictly validates block types and rejects file paths that mimic protocol keywords (MANIFEST, PLAN, etc.) to prevent injection attacks.
+This has been confirmed via terminal probing.

-3. Where Are We Going?
+Where Are We Going?
 (Phase 2: Hardening)

-Per `slopchop_pivot_brief.md`, the next major objectives are:
+Per slopchop_pivot_brief.md, the next major objectives are:

-A) Parser Hardening [COMPLETED]
+A) Parser Hardening [COMPLETED & CONFIRMED]

-- Strict Block Validation: Implemented in `parser.rs`.
+Strict Block Validation: Implemented in parser.rs.

-- Reserved Name Protection: Implemented (Files cannot be named "MANIFEST", "PLAN", etc.).
+Reserved Name Protection: Implemented (Files cannot be named "MANIFEST", "PLAN", etc.).

-B) PATCH Blocks (The "Scalpel") [CURRENT OBJECTIVE] Currently, we only support full-file replacement (`FILE`).
+B) PATCH Blocks (The "Scalpel") [CURRENT OBJECTIVE] Currently, we only support full-file replacement (FILE).
-We need to implement `PATCH` blocks for surgical edits:
+We need to implement PATCH blocks for surgical edits:

-- `XSC7XSC PATCH XSC7XSC path/to/file.rs`
+XSC7XSC PATCH XSC7XSC path/to/file.rs

-- `BASE_SHA256: ...`
+BASE_SHA256: ...

-- `LEFT_CTX` / `OLD` / `RIGHT_CTX` / `NEW`
+LEFT_CTX / OLD / RIGHT_CTX / NEW

-- Strict application (no fuzzy matching).
+Strict application (no fuzzy matching).

 Immediate Next Action:
-Begin implementation of `patch/` module to handle surgical text replacements.
+Begin implementation of patch/ module to handle surgical text replacements, starting with PATCH block extraction and validation.